slemire/slemire.github.io/_posts/2019-08-24-htb-writeup-unattended.md

 back-end DBMS: MySQL >= 5.0.12
 ```

 The boolean-blind injection is faster to dump the database and is less susceptible to instability if other people are hammering the box.
-First I checked the current database used, then dumped the list of tables from database `neddy`:
+First I check the current database used, then dump the list of tables from database `neddy`:

 ```
 # sqlmap -u https://www.nestedflanders.htb/index.php?id=587 --current-db